Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 | Full-stack marketing | HubSpot |

-Each platform offers free trials or free plans.
-Identify your primary use case, test the top two or three options, and choose based on actual experience.
+Each platform offers a free trial or free plan.
+Identify your primary use case, try the top two that fit, and choose based on how the workflow actually feels to use.

 What is the best free email marketing software?

-Mailchimp and ConvertKit both offer robust free plans.
+Mailchimp and ConvertKit both offer real free plans.
 Mailchimp supports 500 contacts with basic templates and limited automation.
-ConvertKit supports up to 10,000 subscribers with landing pages and basic automation.
-For creator monetization, ConvertKit’s free plan provides more value.
+ConvertKit supports up to 10,000 subscribers with landing pages and basic automation — substantially more generous.
+For creator monetization, ConvertKit’s free plan is the better deal.
 For general small business use, Mailchimp’s template library and integrations offer broader utility.

 How much does email marketing software cost?